garrettmflynn/datastreams-api/README.md

 The official documentations for the `datastreams-api` package can be found at [https://streams.brainsatplay.com](https://datastreams.brainsatplay.com).

 ## Roadmap
-1. Generalize the SerialDevice class with the FreeEEG32 driver.
-Thread it.
-    - Modes
-    - Safe connection (e.g. error connection to reconnect)
-    - Max buffering
-2. Remove device registry from being referenced by default
-3. Generalize the documentation generation for any future B@P repositories
+1. Thread serial devices.
-4. Rewrite examples to conform to new API syntax
+2. Rewrite examples to conform to new API syntax
-5. Use new build tool to run backend and frontend together.
-Split their builds...
-6. Complete documentation
+3. Simplify and complete documentation
-7. Create eye-tracking demo with WebGazer + blink to click
+4. Create eye-tracking demo with WebGazer + blink to click